Berniea5/Top-5-Best-Ways-To-Reduce-Traffic-In-Cities-Skylines-1/README.md

 # Top 5 Best Ways To Reduce Traffic In Cities: Skylines 1
 Are You Tired Of Traffic In your Big City In Cities: Skylines 1?
 We Have Gathered The 5 Best Ways To Reduce Traffic Without Mods And Without Much Effort!
 Table of Content:
-* 1: Think About How You Are Gonna Build Your City
+* 1: How To Build Cities Properly
-* 2: Use Public Transport
+* 2: How To Use Public Transports Effectively
-* 3: Lane Mathematics
+* 3: Correct Use of Lane Mathematics
-* 4: Walking paths
+* 4: Efficent Walking paths
-* 5: Building multiple cities
+* 5: Multiple Cities

 ![Example of a good constructed city](cities-skylines-city-example1.png)
 ## 1: Think About How You Are Gonna Build Your City